federicodj/html5bootcamp/README.md

 1. Open your IDE, create a new file text, save it as index.html.
 Add the correct doctype, and a few tags with random content.
 Add jQuery's latest version.

 2. Add a stylesheet to the index.html.
-Use the stylesheet to center the text of all ```section``` elements of the page.
+Create a sidebar positioned left, and a list positioned right.

-3. Add a hidden ```section``` with the following text inside: "Hello world".
+3. Add a hidden empty `section` on top of the created list.

-4. Add a button below the ```section``` to your index.html.
+4. Add a block with an input and a button middle aligned on top of the created `section`.

-5. When the page has finished loading the section must fade in.
+5. When the page has finished loading the focus should go to the created input.

-6. Add a textbox with the class "alias", and put the cursor inside it right after the ```section``` fades in.

-7. Attach an event to the created button which calls a function that gets a response from [http://bootcamp.aws.af.cm/welcome/yourname](http://bootcamp.aws.af.cm/welcome/yourname)
+6. Attach an event to the created button which calls a function that gets a response from [http://bootcamp.aws.af.cm/welcome/yourname](http://bootcamp.aws.af.cm/welcome/yourname)

-8. Write the response to the ```section``` element.
+7. Write the response to the `section` element and fade it in.

-9. Show ```section``` content in red when a server error occurs.
+8. Show ```section``` content in red when a server error occurs.

-10. Take some free air and then create a function to highlight your name in the server response content.
+9. Take some free air and then create a function to highlight your name in the server response content.
 Call it right after setting the response inside the div.

-11. AJAX: get the response from [https://api.spotify.com/v1/search](https://api.spotify.com/v1/search) with parameters data "q = 'Rolling Stones', type = 'album'"
-First log the service response in Chrome's console to analyze data (see provided link on Chrome console), then display albums inside another section in the right side of the screen.
-The ```article``` element must be used to contain the album data.
-For each album show: name, type, image, release_date, and a link to spotify for that album.

-12. Add an input type="text", and reuse the code for exercise 11, so the user can perform search for any artist albums.
+10. When clicking the created button and using the input value as q parameter and 'track' as type parameter get the response from [https://api.spotify.com/v1/search](https://api.spotify.com/v1/search).
+First log the service response in Chrome's console and then display tracks into the previously created list.
+Each item must show the track name, artist and duration.

+11. When the button is clicked the hidden section must fade out if visible and then when the search success the section must fade in with the amount of founded tracks.
+Remove the previous logic of point 6 & 7.

-13. Validate your page using W3C validator: [https://addons.mozilla.org/en-US/firefox/addon/web-developer/](https://addons.mozilla.org/en-US/firefox/addon/web-developer/)
+12. Validate your page using W3C validator: [https://addons.mozilla.org/en-US/firefox/addon/web-developer/](https://addons.mozilla.org/en-US/firefox/addon/web-developer/)

 #####Key Points:#####

-1, 5, 7, 11, 13
+1, 5, 7, 10, 12

 #####Mobile Test:#####